ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-AMKHICAX IS VK.\TlO\S.
-Fifteen of the greatest inventions of
 the ago are American: 1, the cotton gin
 2, the planing machine 3, the grass
 mower and reaper 4, the rotary print­